ComradDoge/DogeEU4/README.md

 <img src=https://i.imgur.com/dAceBAG.png/>

-- T11 government reform with a mechanic.
-- T1 Khmer government reform with a mechanic.
 - Theocracy now also has a Naval Organization tier.
 - Added a new general T11 government reform with a mechanic.
 - Added new specific T1 Khmer government reform with a mechanic.